-For the full list of remoting services that are supported by Dynatrace, please see supported remoting services.
+For a list of remoting services supported by Dynatrace, see supported remoting services.

 In the world of Java, Remote Method Invocation (RMI) is a common means of communication used by JVMs.
 As there may be many dynamically-created RMI servers within a single JVM, Dynatrace creates only a single RMI service for each process group.
-This doesn't however mean that you lose visibility into your RMI services; Dynatrace tracks and monitors each RMI class as a separate request type.
+However, this doesn't mean that you lose visibility into your RMI services; Dynatrace tracks and monitors each RMI class as a separate request type.

 Dynatrace tracks remote procedure calls by SDKs, Akka, and AWSLambda.
 Unlike RMI, Dynatrace creates a separate RPC service for each service endpoint.